helpers/handlebars-helpers/README.md

 ---
 Authored by [assemble](https://github.com/assemble/assemble)

-_This file was generated using Grunt and [assemble](http://github.com/assemble/assemble) on Fri May 17 2013 23:44:14._
+_This file was generated using Grunt and [assemble](http://github.com/assemble/assemble) on Sat May 18 2013 00:43:53._